You may have noticed that it snowed on Friday. Welcome to winter!

 Tourism is a big industry in the Berkshires, but most of the publicity tends to focus on the area's cultural attractions and the venues like Tanglewood that are only open in the summer.
 That's understandable because it's where the big bucks are.
-But the Berkshires has more than its share of winter tourism areas.

 Is there any other area of this size in New England outside of Vermont, New Hampshire or Maine that contains five downhill ski areas, with a sixth (Berkshire East) just outside the county?
 There's also a plethora of cross-country ski areas, both in the county or just outside of it, including two that can actually make their own snow (Cranwell Resort in Lenox and Prospect Mountain in Woodford, Vt.).